Dehghanni/Teofl/Speaking.md

 - **Internship**

 - New graduates often face a chatch-22 situation when they look to enter the job market.
 So they can gain **experience** doing an internship on the side.
 Furthermore, it could lead to an opportunity to get an entry-level job at the same company.
 Although you might start with minimum wage, if you do excellent work and be a good team player.
 You could get a promotion or get a raise, hopefully both.
 A friend of mine got an internship in a company in 2015 and now he works in the same company and continues to prosper.
 - Internship at a company would highly improve one&#39;s **versatility**.
-One would brush up on their social skills beside their education and stand a better chance of getting a job after graduation.
+One would brush up on their people skills beside their education and stand a better chance of getting a job after graduation.

 - **Part-time job before college**